Publication of Domesday Book: The Phillimore Edition (1975–1992)

 The Phillimore Edition is a parallel-text Latin and English edition of Great Domesday Book, published by the local-history specialist publishers Phillimore & Co under the general editorship of John Morris.
 Each county occupies a separate volume.
 The first volumes to appear were those for Middlesex, Surrey and Huntingdonshire, all in 1975; and the last those for Lincolnshire, Yorkshire (both counties occupying 2 volumes each), Shropshire, and Suffolk, all of which were published in 1986.

 The Latin text, printed on the left-hand pages, is a facsimile of Farley's edition; the translation, on the right-hand pages, was prepared by a team of volunteers, who (to ensure uniformity) worked within standardised guidelines for syntax, punctuation and the rendering of proper names and technical terms.
 Each volume includes notes, tables of tenants' names and place-names, and a map.

 Uniform with the edition, a one-volume Guide to Domesday Book by Rex Welldon Finn was published in 1973.
 A 3-volume set of indexes was published in 1992.

-Although the Phillimore edition rapidly became the most readily accessible and widely used version of Domesday Book, scholars criticised the translation for over-simplifying complex historical concepts: David Bates, for example, described it as "unconvincingly and unhelpfully 'modern'".
+Although the Phillimore edition rapidly became the most readily accessible and widely used version of Domesday Book, scholars criticised the translation for oversimplifying complex historical concepts: David Bates, for example, described it as "unconvincingly and unhelpfully 'modern'".